“Love without risk is an impossibility. Like war without death.” —Alain Badiou

 Love is the wound of our split subjectivity that we locate in the other.
 No wonder why we feel so vulnerable when we declare our love!
 Love is what we do not have—or have very little of due to symbolic filtering.
 Declaring our love for the other exposes our incompleteness (lack).
 Yet, to produce love through the act of declaration is to speak nothing of it because its experience infinitely exceeds language.

 In the same way patient X must come to the truth of their desires by producing new knowledge that their symptoms are caused by insecurities, the lover must also declare their love so to produce knowledge for the truth of their desires—such that everything they’ve done for their beloved was because they love them.
 If you are following my metaphors that are structured in the same way but with different content, you now understand why love marks the limits of human knowledge.
 It is from the revelation of the truth of our desires where new knowledge is produced from our unconscious mind.
 And it is from this truth or new knowledge that latches onto the Real which may change our perceptions of ourselves and everything around us.
 In some cases, it may even change the world!
 The metaphor of love takes infinite forms because love is the letter (or signifier) from our unconscious mind.
-Can you imagine the first person who desires to walk on the beach everyday (symptom) and suddenly discovers the truth that ocean waves are influenced by the moon?
+Can you imagine the first person who desires to walk on the beach everyday (symptom) and suddenly discovers the truth that ocean tides are influenced by the moon?
 Or one day, Isaac Newton desired to sit under a tree where an apple randomly fell on his head which allowed him to discover gravity?
 The famous story of Newton is indeed, a love story.
 Love is the metaphorical representation of infinity that is conceived through symbolic thought.
 To conceive of love is to become the thinker of infinities.

 If you recall when I said that love is fundamentally feminine, we now understand why a hysterics position (mostly found in women) is infinitely more profound than an obsessional neurotic (mostly found in men).
 Even an obsessional neurotic must temporarily take on the position of a hysteric so to discover new knowledge and declare their love.
 This is why obsessional neuroticism is a dialectic with hysteria.